Metastability of Logit Dynamics for Coordination Games: Proofs from Section

-\underline{$l=n-2i-1$: } in this case all blocks other than the $j$-th have size 1 and thus every time we select one of these players, she changes her strategy with probability $0$ (we are conditioning on $j$ being the first monochromatic block to disappear).
-This means that that the size of the $j$-th monochromatic block cannot increase.
-Reasoning similar to the ones used in the previous cases, we obtain that
+\underline{$l=n-2i-1$: } in this case all blocks other than the $j$-th have size 1.
+Thus, every time one of these players is selected for update she doesn't change her strategy otherwise there would be a monochromatic block disappearing before block $j$.
+This means that the size of the $j$-th monochromatic block cannot increase.
+By using an argument similar to the one used in the previous cases, we obtain that

 By using Equation~\ref{eq:ringnodom_backrecur}, we have

 Finally, for every $l\geq 1$, by using Equation~\ref{eq:ringnodom_forrecur} with $h = n - 2i - 1 - l$, we have